WDjustInCode/azul-nextjs-site/AZUL_OPERATIONS_GUIDE.md

 - **Updated** - Pricing has been manually adjusted
 - **Accepted** - Quote approved and email sent

-#### 2. Editing Pricing
+#### 2. Editing Individual Quote Pricing

 **When to Edit:**
-- If automatic calculation seems incorrect
+- If automatic calculation seems incorrect for a specific quote
-- For special cases or discounts
+- For special cases or discounts for individual customers
-- To adjust for market conditions
+- To adjust for unique circumstances
 - For commercial quotes (no auto-pricing)

-**How to Edit:**
+**How to Edit Individual Quote:**
-1. Select a quote
+1. Select a quote from the list
 2. Scroll to "Pricing (editable)" section
 3. Edit any field:
    - Base price